-This course will introduce the student to the function of a database environment.
+This course introduces students to the function of a database environment.
 The importance of databases to modern systems development provides the motivation for examining data structures and models as they relate to user needs.
 Rational data models are emphasized along with query languages and user-friendly packages.
 The various data structures and file storage techniques used with hierarchical, network and relational data management issues are developed.
-Out-of-class assignments are to be completed by all students.
-Pererequisite: FIT1020 or FIT1030.
+Out-of-class assignments are completed by all students.
+Prerequisite: FIT1020 or FIT1030.
 (PT) Quarter Credit Hours 4.5